|Course coordinator(s)||dr. ZJN Steinmann|

 Assumed knowledge on:

 This course is compulsory for BSc students in Environmental Sciences and optional for students from other BSc's and MSc's.
-We assume a general understanding of environmental problems and statistics as provided by the introductory courses for the BSc Environmental Sciences (BMW).
+We assume a general understanding of environmental problems and statistics as provided by the introductory courses for the BSc Environmental Sciences (BES).
 Students from other BSc's and MSc's, interested in following this course may need to improve their level.
-We recommend these students to first take the course Air Quality (MAQ 11306) or the MSc course Principles of Environmental Sciences (ESA 20806), to update and extend their knowledge on basic concepts of air quality and environmental sciences, and Statistics 2 (MAT 15403).
+We recommend these students to first take the course MAQ-11306 Air Quality or the MSc course ESA-20806 Principles of Environmental Sciences, to update and extend their knowledge on basic concepts of air quality and environmental sciences, and MAT-15403 Statistics 2.

 This course introduces students to environmental systems analysis.
 We focus on its analytical tools to assess climate change impacts and adaptation and apply these tools to a climate change impacts problem.